RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - We aren’t using machine shop, we don’t think it’ll be complicated and won’t take up too much time.
 - Ordered the first PCB, second PCB will be ordered next week.
 - We will be working on the 2nd PCB, simulate first PCB and continue to look over it for errors.

+# PCB work: April 1, 2024

+Objective: Submit the power supply PCB

+- Nicole had gotten the PCB to pass inspection, so we didn't need to congregate as a group to debug it.
+- Submitted the board for the 4th round.
+- Images of the power supply schematics are in the repo labeled "ECE 445 Power Supply Schematic.png".

 # TA Meeting: April 3, 2024